Education

 • Teacher contact details

-Now that I know how it all works, I can’t wait to start exploring Piktochart’s more advanced features, and especially to begin using it with my students.
+Now that I know how it all works, I can’t wait to start exploring Piktochart’s more advanced features and especially to use it with my grade school students.

-example of an effective infographic syllabus by teacher Katherine Maloney
+example of an effective free fully editable infographic syllabus by grade school teacher katherine maloney, free download

 21st-century literacy includes the ability to interpret and communicate using both words and images, and I can’t imagine a better way to introduce young learners to this skill than through the creation of their own beautiful infographics in response to the various texts, themes, and ideas that they will encounter in English 9 this year.